 7. Low Battery Usage

 Any app that drains the charge on a phone’s battery is not going to help keep lone workers safe!
 In order to have a phone as a life line throughout a shift, lone worker apps should have low impact battery usage, where running the app won’t mean running down the battery too.
-Ok Alone uses a battery saver mode for location tracking that doesn’t use high levels of a phone’s battery life.
+Ok Alone uses a battery saver mode for location monitoring that doesn’t use high levels of a phone’s battery life.